original-picture/JUCE/README-fork.md

 - [X] on linux, `setVisible (true)` will erroneously cause windows that don't have their `windowAppearsOnTaskbar` flag set to appear on the taskbar
   * fixed by just calling `setAppearsOnTaskbar` in `setVisible`
 - [X] on macOS, unhiding a parent window with a miniaturised child with erroneously deminiaturise the child
-- [ ] on ubuntu, setting a window as always on top rearranges child windows
+- [X] on ubuntu, setting a window as always on top rearranges child windows
+  - it turns out `handleBroughtToFront` wasn't getting triggered when it should have been.
+I added a fix in `juce_XWindowSystem_linux.cpp`.
+    It seems to work on ubuntu, but it might break on other distros that use different window managers

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window